Uniqueness for stochastic differential equations in Hilbert spaces with irregular drift: Introduction

-The main achievement of the present article is that we completely remove any additional structural assumptions on the drift.
-We impose only that $b$ is H\"older continuous, see Theorem~\ref{thm:main}.
-A notable feature of our approach is that the toolbox is entirely different from that of the existing literature on stochastic evolution equations with irregular drift \cite{FlandoliDaPrato,DaPratoFlandoli2024,DFPR13,AddonaBignamini2023,AddonaMasieroPriola,AddonaBignamini2024,Priola,Priolaerratum}.
-In particular, our method does not rely on the Zvonkin transformation and thus avoids the associated technical difficulties.
-Instead, we use stochastic sewing in Hilbert spaces, a tool introduced by L\^e \cite{Leinitial, Le}.
 The stochastic sewing strategy for \eqref{eq:mainSDE} in infinite dimensions runs into a few problems.
-One basic Gaussian estimate used in \cite{Leinitial} and many following works is $\big|\EE\big(f(x+Z)-f(Z)\big)\big|\lesssim \|f\|_{L^\infty} \|\cQ^{-1/2}x\|$, where $Z\sim \mathcal{N}(0,\cQ)$.
+One basic Gaussian estimate used in \cite{Leinitial} and many following works is where $Z\sim \mathcal{N}(0,\cQ)$.
 In other words, if $\cQ$ is nondegenerate and the dimension is finite, one bounds the Lipschitz norm of $\EE f(\cdot+Z)$ by the supremum norm of $f$.
 In infinite dimensions, $\|\cQ^{-1/2}x\|=\infty$ unless $x$ lies in the Cameron-Martin space.
 Ensuring that in all applications of this bound the perturbations lie in the Cameron-Martin space necessitates additional regularization and leads to different power counting in infinite dimensions.
 Once such a Lipschitz estimate is obtained, another key difficulty is how to properly extend the classical finite-dimensional theory of interpolation to the infinite-dimensional context.
 Indeed, if we want to prove a result about a H\"older continuous function $f\colon \R^d \to \R^d$, we can decompose it into a sum of a Lipschitz function $P_\lambda f$ and a bounded function $f - P_\lambda f$, where $P_\lambda$ is a Gaussian kernel with variance $\lambda I_d$.
 We then apply the result separately to the Lipschitz and bounded parts, obtaining a free parameter $\lambda$.
 By tuning $\lambda$, we can then obtain the desired result for $f$.
 Performing this procedure directly in infinite dimensions is impossible, since $P_\lambda$ is not defined.
 Instead, we overcome this problem by using an approximation method developed by Lasry and Lions \cite{LasryLions}.
+Lastly, in order to optimize the regime of $\gamma$ and $\alpha$, we measure time regularity of the drift term both as a process taking values in $H$ as well as considering it as a process with values in a Sobolev subspace thereof.
+The regime is then identified by finetuning the precise regularity of the Sobolev space.